speardragon/speardragon.github.io/_posts/Computer Science/OS/2022-09-19-[OS] Process Concept.md

 ## Process Scheduling

-- Maximize CPU use, quickly switch processes onto CPU for time sharing
+- Maximize CPU use, quickly switch processes onto CPU for time sharing <span style="color:green">시험</span>
 - **Process scheduler** selects among available processes for next execution on CPU
 - Maintains scheduling queues of processes
   - **Job queue** – set of all processes in the system